iamsiddharthdas/iamsiddharthdas/README.md

 <br/>

-# It's not about avoiding the crash.
+# "It's not about avoiding the crash.
 It's about setting a break-point to find the flaw in the code, fix it and carry on until we hit the next flaw.
-The quest to keep going, to always fight for footing.
+The quest to keep going, to always fight for footing."

 <br/>
 <br />